gestaacinc/day1_selenium_appium/Day4_MP.md

 # Machine Problem:

-**Objective:** Combine all the basic concepts you've learned (Navigation, Locators, Dropdowns, Alerts, Checkboxes, and Waits) into a single, cohesive automation script.
+**Objective:** Combine all the basic concepts you've learned (Navigation, Locators, Dropdowns others elements will be done using AI tools) into a single, cohesive automation script.

 **Scenario:**
 You are testing the "The Internet" web application.
 You need to navigate through various features to ensure the site is functioning correctly.